Scouts BSA Handbook

 Scouts BSA Handbook is the official handbook of Scouts BSA, published by Scouting America.
 It is a descendant publication of Baden-Powell's original handbook, Scouting for Boys, which has been the basis for Scout handbooks in many countries, with some variations to the text of the book depending on each country's codes and customs.

 The handbook opens by introducing the Scout Oath, the Scout Law, the Scout Motto, and the Scout Slogan.
-There are currently two editions of the Scouts BSA Handbook, one for girls and one for boys, but other than photographs, the content is essentially the same.
+There are currently three editions of the Scouts BSA Handbook, one for girls, one for boys, and one unified handbook, but other than photographs, the content is essentially the same.

 The original edition of the handbook was based on Baden-Powell's work.
 Ernest Thompson Seton combined his Woodcraft manual, the Birch Bark Rolls, with Baden-Powell's Scouting for Boys.
 Subsequent works were done by other authors.
 William "Green Bar Bill" Hillcourt wrote the 6th, 7th, and 9th editions.
 Frederick L. Hines wrote the 8th, and Robert Birkby the 10th, 11th and 12th editions.